Canaccord Genuity (:) Given Consensus Rating of “” by Analysts

-Shares of Canaccord Genuity (:) have been given a consensus rating of “N/A” by the zero ratings firms that are currently covering the company, MarketBeat reports.
+Shares of Canaccord Genuity (:) have been given an average recommendation of “N/A” by the zero analysts that are currently covering the company, MarketBeat reports.

 Canaccord Genuity Company Profile